Opinion: Reflecting on Jan. 6, 2021, four years later

 Unlike the chaos of that infamous day, this year’s proceedings were marked by a reassuring ordinariness, a testament to the enduring strength of the democratic process envisioned by the Founding Fathers in 1776.

 Historically, the certification of presidential elections in Congress was a routine affair—so unremarkable that many Americans were scarcely aware of it.
-That changed dramatically in 2021 when a mob attacked the Capitol in a shocking attempt to disrupt the certification of Joe Biden and Kamala Harris.
-This violent episode cast a dark shadow over the nation’s democratic history, but it also sparked a renewed commitment to the principles of democracy, showing that even in times of crisis, the will of the people would ultimately prevail.
+That changed dramatically in 2021 when thousands of people marched on the Capitol in a shocking attempt to disrupt the certification of Joe Biden and Kamala Harris.
+This unprecedented episode cast a dark shadow over the nation’s democratic history, but it also sparked a renewed commitment to the principles of democracy, showing that even in times of crisis, the will of the people would ultimately prevail.

 In a moment of symbolic significance, Vice President Kamala Harris, the Democratic candidate defeated in the November 2024 election, presided over the certification process this year.